-I write cookbooks, so I do lots of recipe developing and tinkering as part of my day job.
+I write cookbooks and blog about food, so I do lots of recipe developing and tinkering as part of my day job.
 I truly enjoy being in the kitchen and preparing food, usually.

 Except when I don’t.

-Some nights, I would give anything to sit on the couch and eat cheese and crackers and watch Friends reruns while a personal chef prepares a well-balanced, appealing meal for my family.
+Some nights, I would give anything to sit on the couch and eat cheese and crackers and watch Comedy Central while a personal chef prepares a well-balanced, appealing meal for my family.

 There have also been seasons in my life — when my babies were teething, for instance, or during times of intense grief — when making dinner seemed like the hardest thing I had to do all day.